PriscillaDuah14/ATM_MACHINE/Readme.md

 The new PIN must be a 4-digit integer, and users confirm it to ensure no mistakes.

-6. Check for withdrawable amount:
+6. Check transaction history:
-The user is able to check if an amount entered is withdrawable or not.
+The user is able to check the total history of the transaction.

 7. Exit: